This in-person seminar was held in November, 2021.

 “Learned a lot about contract language we can add to our contracts and also things we can look for during construction audits.”

-NOTE: Your registration confirmation will be emailed to you a few minutes after you register.
-If you do not see it in your Inbox, check your “Other” folders and be sure to add us to your email service list of “Safe Senders” to receive future emails containing seminar details.
+- Your registration confirmation will be emailed to you after you register.
+If you do not see it in your Inbox, check your “Other” folders and add us to your email service list of “Safe Senders” to receive future emails containing seminar details.